 They serve lunch as part of their tours and we did specify when booking our tour it needed to be gluten free.
 When we arrived, we were told they did not prepare it gluten free and needed to remake it.
 Although a bit of a wait, what was handed to us eventually was #nimatestedandpassed with our portable gluten tester (Nima Sensor) and everything indeed was served gluten free the second time.

 Started by a woman from New York, this place produces dairy for tourists by renting local buffalo from residents.
-I thought it was renting an already pregnant buffalo from locals.
+When we decided to visit I actually thought they were renting already pregnant buffalo from locals.
 This sounded like a great way to infuse the local economy with cash to provide something like diary that only foreigners consume.
 But, in fact, when we visited, it was clarified that they rent females and then artificially inseminate them a few times so that they lactate.
 Tours are available where you can milk and/or feed the buffalo or you can just visit their ice cream stand for a sweet treat.
-Please note they have other farm animals in pens like pigs and chickens and feature them on the tour.
+Please note they have other farm animals in pens like pigs and chickens which we were told were there to feature on the tour.

 Need a fantastic place to stay that is historic, boutique, serves gluten free food and provides top notch customer service while in Luang Prabang?
 Check out our in depth review of Satri House.

 Need Travel Protection?
 Don't forget travel insurance if you are traveling to Laos with kids!
 We booked ours with Travelex and made sure we had medical evacuation included because this is a somewhat remote location in the world.

 Heading to other Southeast Asian countries nearby?
 Visit our other pages for family friendly recommendations for locations in the area here: